oxheadalpha/nft-tutorial/README.md

 ## Transferring Tokens

-Transfer command requires the following parameters:
+`transfer` command requires the following parameters:

 - `--nft` address of the FA2 NFT contract that holds tokens to be transferred
 - `--operator` alias or address that initiates transfer operation